-- No parking is permitted between the building and the front property line, i.e. all parking is to be located to the side and rear of buildings - A maximum of one double-loaded parking aisle is allowed between the building and the side property line.

-- Parking on the side of buildings shall not extend closer to the street than the front façade. - The space between the end of the side parking lot and the roadway shall be landscaped to screen the side parking lot.
+- Councilors Rodden and Pierce: No parking is permitted between the building and the front property line, i.e. all parking is to be located to the side and rear of buildings - Councilor Varney: A maximum of one (1) single parking row is permitted between the building and the front property line. - A maximum of one double-loaded parking aisle is allowed between the building and the side property line. - Parking on the side of buildings shall not extend closer to the street than the front façade. - The space between the end of the side parking lot and the roadway shall be landscaped to screen the side parking lot.